tudasc/TypeART/README.md

 Making use of TypeART consists of two phases:

 1. Compile your code with Clang/LLVM-10 using the TypeART LLVM pass plugins to 1) extract static type information to a `yaml`-file and 2) instrument all relevant allocations.
+Allocations can be filtered if they are never passed to your target API, e.g., MPI.
 2. Execute the target program with a runtime library (a *client* based on the TypeART runtime) to accept the callbacks from the instrumented code and actually do some useful analysis.
 To that end, the interface [RuntimeInterface.h](lib/runtime/RuntimeInterface.h) can be used as a type-information query interface for